 Rising of Yellow Emperor and His Tribe Youxiong

-When he turned 20, he inherited his father’s tribe named Youxiong, and worked diligently training his people and developing the economy.
+When he turned 20, he inherited his father’s tribe, Youxiong, and worked diligently to train his people and develop the economy.

-This was the Battle of Banquan, in which Yellow Emperor won, and annexed the tribe of Flame Emperor.
+This was the Battle of Banquan, in which the Yellow Emperor won and annexed the tribe of the Flame Emperor.

 Importantly, Chiyou was very aggressive, and his tribe obtained many powerful weapons.

-They also gained assistance from God of Wind and Rain; additionally, many ghosts and monsters were serving in his troop as well, helping them initiate an attack using supernatural power.
+They also gained assistance from the God of Wind and Rain; many ghosts and monsters were serving in his troop, helping them initiate an attack using supernatural power.

 Battle of Zhuolu in Chinese Mythical History